MrGIHAN/Quick-Task-Manager/README.md

 6️⃣ **Run Test Cases (if needed)**

 * Find the `test` directory in your project structure.
-* Run all test cases from IntelliJ or use Maven:
+* Run all test cases from Intellij or use Maven:

 ```bash
 mvn test